thakkdev/springboot_rag_demo/Readme.md

 The ChatController class is a RESTful controller that initializes a chatClient with a QuestionAnswerAdvisor.
-It has an endpoint at / that prompts the user for a question, makes a call, and returns the response.
+It has an endpoint that prompts the user for a question, makes a call, and returns the response.
 The constructor accepts ChatClient.Builder and PgVectorStore for initialization.